Against science denialism and uncritical idealisation of the sciences, I argue for a realistic understanding of scientific practices.

 In dem Vortrag präsentiere ich eine realistische Betrachtung wissenschaftlicher Praktiken gegen ihre Verleugnung und Verherrlichung.

-In diesem Vortrag entwickle ich ein philosophisches Bild von Wahrheit als epistemischer KrRaft, die aus sozialen Praktiken emergiert. …
+In diesem Vortrag entwickle ich ein philosophisches Bild von Wahrheit als epistemischer Kraft, die aus sozialen Praktiken emergiert. …

 Kritische Theorie soll die Gesellschaft emanzipieren, statt sie wie herkömmliche Forschung nur zu erfassen.
 Die Grundzüge dieser engagierten Wissenschaft skizziert Max Horkheimer in seinem berühmten Aufsatz von 1937 in der Zeitschrift für Sozialforschung.
 Das Nachwort hilft, die schwierigen Konsequenzen dieser einfachen Idee nachzuvollziehen.
 Frieder Vogelmann stellt zudem die wichtigste Kritik an Horkheimers Argumenten sowie deren Weiterentwicklung in der Frankfurter Schule vor.